 Vane doesn’t know how he managed to survive a catastrophic tornado that took the lives of his parents.
 But Audra, a sylph who can harness the magic of the wind, does, and it could put them both in mortal peril.
 Audra also happens to be Vane’s guardian, and the secrets brewing between them amidst a budding love threatens to destroy them all.
 Get yourself caught up in an adventure and romance as sweeping as the mightiest of winds.

-4. To All the Boys I’ve Loved Before by Jenny Han
+10. To All the Boys I’ve Loved Before series by Jenny Han

 Summer is blockbuster season, and you will find no bigger smash hit here than To All the Boys I’ve Loved Before.
 This series has everything you could want: